-Worksheet B, Part I, Column 26--Accumulate in this column the costs for interns and residents and post step down adjustments.
-The costs of interns and residents (direct graduate medical education costs for inpatient and outpatient in approved programs) are paid on a per resident amount.
-The intern and resident costs are paid through Worksheet E-3, Part IV.
-In order to avoid duplicate payments, enter the sum of the amounts reported on each line in columns 22 and 23 in the appropriate line of column 26.
-In addition, enter the amounts from Worksheet B-2, lines as appropriate.
-The total of columns 22 and 23 and the appropriate lines on Worksheet B-2 must equal the total of column 26.
+Worksheet B, Part I, Column 25--Hospitals other than CAHs--Accumulate in this column the costs for interns and residents.
+Except as provided in 42 CFR 413.77(e)(1), the costs of interns and residents (direct graduate medical education costs for inpatient and outpatient in approved programs) for PPS and TEFRA hospitals are paid on a per resident amount (PRA) through Worksheet E-4.
+In order to avoid duplicate payments of interns and residents costs, enter the sum of the amounts reported on each line in columns 21 and 22 in the appropriate line of column 25.
+When an adjustment to expenses is required after cost allocation, enter on the appropriate lines in this column the amounts from Worksheet B-2.
+The total of columns 21 and 22 and the appropriate lines on Worksheet B-2 must equal the total of column 25.